 Bacterial skin infections are treated with oral or topical antibiotics depending on the strain causing the infection.

 Bacterial infections are one cause of foodborne illness.
 Nausea, vomiting, diarrhea, fever, chills, and abdominal pain are common symptoms of food poisoning.
-Raw meat, fish, eggs, poultry, and unpasteurized dairy may harbor harmful bacteria that can cause illness.
+Raw meat, fish, eggs, poultry, and unpasteurized dairy products may harbor harmful bacteria that can cause illness.
 Unsanitary food preparation and handling can also encourage bacterial growth.
 Bacteria that cause food poisoning include:

 - Campylobacter jejuni (C. jejuni) is a diarrheal illness often accompanied by cramps and fever.